nestjs/docs.nestjs.com/content/openapi/introduction.md

   urls?: Record<'url' | 'name', string>[];
 }
 ```

-If you use fastify you can use the `FastifySwaggerCustomOptions` interface exacly the same way as the express one.
+If you use Fastify you can use the `FastifySwaggerCustomOptions` interface exactly the same way as the Express one:

 ```TypeScript
 export interface FastifySwaggerCustomOptions {